 “The prosaic explanation might be that it’s kind of scrap, this stuff is broken down so it’s easy to put in the melting pot, and you just store valuable things in that way.
 But why would you go out to a boggy part of Devon and store it in a bog; it doesn’t hold true to me at all.”

 Interestingly, Dawlish isn’t known as a location for Bronze Age barrows or settlements.

 There is a strange mixture going on here of male and female culture

 “I suspect this stuff was transported a distance,” adds Cadbury, “and I think these were what I would describe as ‘ritually killed’.
 So you’re killing the power of that object.
 That power may come from its association with a person, maybe a powerful person, and maybe on their death or another big life event you need to disassociate the objects from the person.
 You do that by killing the objects, chopping them, bending them, whatever.”

-Some experts believe that some late Bronze Age ritual deposits in this period were buried in response to climate change.
+Some experts believe that some late Bronze Age ritual deposits in this period were also buried in response to what today we would call climate change.
 Preserved pollen records, from places including Dartmoor, suggest that the climate had become colder and wetter with the likely result of crop failures.
 Perhaps Late Bronze Age communities responded to this change by making offerings to gods or ancestors.

 As with most prehistoric archaeology, the find stirs up more questions and theories than it does answers